 Bone marrow is the soft, spongy material inside bones.
-It makes stem cells, which are unspecialised blood cells that usually grow into one of three main types of blood cells: red blood cells, white blood cells and platelets.
+It makes stem cells, which are a very early form of blood cells.
+Stem cells usually grow into 1 of 3 main types of blood cells: red blood cells, white blood cells and platelets.
 Each type of blood cell has a specific job to do (see diagram opposite).